Sunday, 30 November 2025

 As I noted in my post last week about Sandra Peabody's career beyond acting, her approach to the craft was and remains informed by the Meisner technique.
 This was summed up by its originator, Sanford Meisner (1905–97) as "living truthfully under imaginary circumstances".
 That means an emphasis on emotional authenticity and moment-to-moment connection.
 Meisner himself is considered one of the greatest teachers in American acting history; Sandra's acceptance by his Neighborhood Playhouse and two years of study with him were a mark of her considerable promise as a 19-year-old Carnegie Mellon drama student.

 Meisner became disenchanted with the then (and later) popular Method approach to acting.
-While the Meisner Technique Studio that bears his name makes a point – as Meisner himself did – of not disparaging actors who find Method works for them, it also points out that the "sense memory" approach to Method acting was limiting, and that this view was in fact shared by the famed Russian acting teacher Konstantin Stanislavski (1863–1938): Sense Memory was limiting.
+While the Meisner Technique Studio that bears his name makes a point – as Meisner himself did – of not disparaging actors who find Method works for them, it also points out that the "sense memory" approach to Method acting was limiting, and that this view was in fact shared by the famed Russian acting teacher Konstantin Stanislavski (1863–1938).
 The Studio's website notes that:

 Sandy did not believe an actor needed to experience trauma in order to play a traumatized person.
 He also noticed harmful habits in actors who relied on their emotional scars.
 To that end, he developed a new approach, centered around an actor’s imagination.